Americans bet $125B on sports in 4 years since legalization

 Sports betting has been, and still is, pitched to state lawmakers as a source of new tax revenue, a particularly tempting option in trying financial times.
 It has generated $1.3 billion in state and local taxes since 2018 according to the AGA, but the amount many states keep is a mere drop in the bucket compared with their overall budget.
 Some states, like New York, tax mobile sports betting revenue at 51% – a rate that operators say is not sustainable in the long run.

-As of Friday, 35 states plus Washington, D.C., have legalized sports betting, with 30 of those up and running, according to the AGA.
-(Kansas Gov. Laura Kelly signed a bill in her state Thursday).
+As of Friday, 34 states plus Washington, D.C., have legalized sports betting, with 30 of those up and running, according to the AGA.
 Competing measures will be on the November ballot in a state that has been the Holy Grail for sports betting: California, where wrangling between tribal casinos and commercial gambling companies has made the potential outcome unclear.

 Turn on a television and no matter what you’re watching, the odds are good that you will be bombarded with ads for sports betting.
 FanDuel, DraftKings, BetMGM, PointsBet, Bet365 and particularly Caesars Entertainment are flooding the airwaves to promote their sports betting products.